volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

 ## Summary

-In this article we filled in all the gaps that could have appeared in the process of learning different types of search and sorting algorithms.
+In this article we filled in all the gaps that could have arisen when learning different types of search and sorting algorithms.

-Knowing these simple concepts, try to keep you code as performant as possible.
+Once you learn these simple concepts, try to keep your code as performant as possible.

-Although it seems like an obvious concept, a lot of developers still neglect this and it leads to writing legacy code, that is slow but just works.
+Although it seems to be an obvious concept, many developers still neglect it and it leads to writing legacy code that is slow but just works.